RobertTalbert/calculus/w2021/mth201-w2021-syllabus.md

 ## What assignments will there be?

-+ **Learning Targets**: There are 16 *Learning Targets* in the course, each of which is a task to perform.
-(They are listed in the Appendix to this syllabus.)
++ **Learning Targets**: There are 16 *Learning Targets* in the course, listed in the Appendix to this syllabus.
+These are the main tasks that you should be able to do if you are successful in MTH 201.
 Six of these are designated as **Core** learning targets because they are the most essential topics in the class. *Your main goal in the course is to provide evidence of skill on as many targets as possible.* You will do so through **Checkpoints** which are do-at-home exams.
 + **Application/Extension Problems (AEPs)**: AEPs are extended problem sets where you will either *apply* basic content to real-life problems or explore *extensions* of those concepts beyond what's in the textbook.
-There will be between 8 and 10 of these.
+There will be between 8 and 10 of these, and you'll choose several (up to 6) from among these to complete.
 + **WeBWorK** (192 points total): Online homework assignments to help build your computational skills.
 You will receive 16 problems per course module, each worth 1 point.
 + **Daily Prep** (24 total): Daily reading and videos, with exercises and questions to be submitted prior to class.
 These will help you learn the basics of new material and prepare you for more application-focused work in class.
 + **Startup assignments** (3 total): During the first few weeks of class, you'll complete three assignments designed to get you set up in the course and do some review of precalculus math.